feAnnamari/GameOfMinds/README.md

 In the Game of Minds you should guess four symbols out of nine.
 Each of them represents a House from Game of Thrones.
 When you are ready with your guess, press the Ready button to see the result.

 The game based on the oldschool game, called 'Mastermind'.

+Sorry for the Hungarian variable names, it was my very first Java project :)